kasemir/phoebus-doc/source/running.rst

 For build instructions, refer to the README.md on https://github.com/shroffk/phoebus

-For pre-built binaries:
+For pre-built binaries, see https://ics-web.sns.ornl.gov/css/phoebus
-TODO, need to publish the result of ``ant dist`` somewhere.

 From the command-line, invoke ``phoebus.sh -help``::